-Palermo was not giving the Milan defenders much to worry about, but they felt that Cristian Zapata should have been dismissed just after the half hour mark.
+Palermo were not giving the Milan defence much to worry about, but they felt that Cristian Zapata should have been dismissed just after the half-hour mark.
 A deliberate handball stopped Josip Ilicic from breaking through on goal but the referee only showed the Colombian a yellow card.

 The hosts were in control of possession but their lack of a cutting edge almost cost them dearly as Christian Abbiati had to stretch to keep out Michel Morganella's low drive.

-The Rosanero were vastly improved in the second half as their high pressing forced errors from Massimiliano Allegri's men, so it came against the run of play when Milan doubled its lead after 66 minutes.
+The Rosanero were vastly improved in the second half as their high pressing forced errors from Massimiliano Allegri's men, but the hosts found that all-important second goal to give themselves a cushion and so it came against the run of play after 66 minutes.

 With a two-goal advantage and Palermo's hopes of stealing a result dashed, Milan ambled to the end of the game in total comfort.

-The Rossoneri remain in third position following Napoli's win over Atalanta while Palermo continues to prop up the rest of the table in 20th position.
+The Rossoneri remain in third position following Napoli's win over Atalanta while Palermo continue to prop up the rest of the table in 20th position.